In this article

 Table of contents

-Sometimes employees are in situations where they need to spend their own money on things that are business-related, whether it's office expenses or something else.
-These types of charges, made via the employee’s cash or credit card, are referred to as reimbursable expenses if they serve legitimate business purposes and are subject to repayment by the company.
+Sometimes employees need to spend their own money on business-related purchases, whether for office expenses or something else.
+If they serve legitimate business purposes, these types of charges are known as reimbursable expenses and are subject to repayment by the company.

 Some examples of reimbursable expenses are: